RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab01.md

 mkdir ~/cs24/lab01
 cd ~/cs24/lab01
 ```

 * Copy the starter code by typing the following command:

 ```
 cp /cs/faculty/dimirza/cs24-sp17/starter-code/lab01/* ./
 ```
+You should see two files in your current directory: rugfit1.cpp and rugfit2.cpp

 ## Step 2: Study a non-OO program, and copy an incomplete OO conversion

 In the rest of this lab, you will finish writing a C++ program that uses an object-oriented (OO) approach to solve exactly the same problems that are solved by rugfit1.cpp - but first study this program to understand the problems and their non-OO solutions:

-After including the standard C++ input-output library, a utility function is defined for calculating the area of a rectangle.
+* After including the standard C++ input-output library, a utility function is defined for calculating the area of a rectangle.
 All other work is done inside the main function.
-All variables are declared at the beginning of main.
+* All variables are declared at the beginning of main.
-The user is prompted to enter data, and the data are read into the appropriate variables.
+* The user is prompted to enter data, and the data are read into the appropriate variables.
-Calculations are performed using the area function to help.
+* Calculations are performed using the area function to help.
-Results are printed.
+* Results are printed.

-Here is a sample run of the program (user input is bold like usual):
+Here is a sample run of the program :

 ```
 -bash-4.3$ ./rugfit1